Girolamo Li Causi: In Parliament

 Li Causi was a member of the Italian Constituent Assembly in 1946 and a Senator from 1948 to 1953 and 1968–74, as well as national deputy in 1953-68 and vice-president of the Italian Chamber of Deputies in 1958–63.
 While in Parliament he was largely responsible for setting up a parliamentary commission of enquiry into the Mafia, and was vice-president of the Antimafia Commission from 1963 to 1972.

-In an interview in the 1970s he said about the changes in the Mafia:
+In an interview in the 1970s, he said about the changes in the Mafia:

 Although Li Causi was a prominent Communist leader, his career was thwarted by party secretary Palmiro Togliatti.
 Togliatti underestimated the problem of the Mafia, or rather, ignored it, and preferred to avoid Sicily becoming a source of irreparable confrontation between the Communists and Christian Democrats, whose Sicilian notables were sometimes contiguous to the Mafia, and some of whom also were prominent on a national level.
 Togliatti did not hesitate to replace Li Causi as regional secretary of the Party in the late 1950s, at a time when the Mafia increased its rule in rural areas as well as cities.

 Li Causi remained an important parliamentary leader at the national level.
 He died in Rome on 14 April 1977.
 A year before he died he typically fought his last legal battle.
 He denounced the responsibility of Giovanni Gioia – at the time the regional secretary of the Christian Democrats in Sicily – in the murder of Pasquale Almerico, the young secretary of the DC in Camporeale who had opposed the entrance of Mafia boss Vanni Sacco in the DC.
-He also accused another Christian Democrat politician, Vito Ciancimino, of being the center of a web of business and Mafia in Palermo administered by the DC.
+He also accused another Christian Democrat politician, Vito Ciancimino, of being the centre of a web of business and Mafia in Palermo administered by the DC.
 He was sued for libel by both.
 He showed up in court.
 He spoke at length and was acquitted in both cases.